pavitranew/session-9-ang-recipes/readme.md

 </div>
 ```

-Add image assets to the project (may need to restart Webpack)
+Add image assets to the project (need to restart Webpack in order for it to load the images)

 Adjust css